-Undisturbed native soils often have a granular structure in the A horizon (with rapid drainage) and block structure (with rapid to moderate drainage) in the B horizon.
+Undisturbed native soils often have a granular structure in the upper layer (with rapid drainage) and block structure (with rapid to moderate drainage) in the lower layers.
 A platy structure (with slow to no drainage) is common in soils high in clay.

-Compacted, unamended landscape soils typically have a massive structure with no defined horizons, little organic matter, low total pore space, and most significantly low large pore space.
+Compacted, unamended landscape soils typically have a massive structure with no defined layers, little organic matter, low total pore space, and most significantly low large pore space.

 Primary factors influencing structure include the following: